wikimatze/zph.github.io/source/_posts/2014-06-07-golang-or-go-home.markdown

 I've recently gotten a little hooked on Golang.
 Strangely enough, I think it finally started to click for me as a result of one [Haskeller](https://twitter.com/bitemyapp) and one friend Christopher Stingl.

-Christopher was kind enough to link me to this wonderful [introduction to Golang](viget.com/extend/diving-into-go-a-five-week-intro).
+Christopher was kind enough to link me to this wonderful [Introduction To Golang](http://viget.com/extend/diving-into-go-a-five-week-intro).
 And as a result of the Haskell reading that I've done lately, Golang started to make sense.

 For a little background, I'm coming from a Ruby development standpoint with no prior formal training in compiled statically typed languages.